sarkar10425/Inno-Sample-App/README.md

 <img src="./Screenshots/Screenshot (809).png" width="900"/>

-* Below is the screenshot of the installer created by the Inno Setup Script
+* Below is the screenshot of the installer created by the Inno Setup Script.
+We can also see the Inno Script saved with .iss extension.

 <img src="./Screenshots/Screenshot (810).png" width="900"/>